Device-Type enablement

 Serial console

-In order to interact with the DUT, LAVA will need to have access to the serial console.
+In order to interact with the DUT, LAVA will need to have access to a serial console.

 Direct UART